a-paija/Hospital-Patient-Records/README.md

 This project analyzes a hospital patient dataset containing **encounters, procedures, demographics, and financial data** to uncover inefficiencies and identify opportunities to improve operational performance.

-The dataset includes:
-- Patient admissions and discharges
-- Encounter types (inpatient, outpatient, emergency)
-- Procedures and associated costs
-- Payer coverage and claim data
-- Patient demographics and outcomes

 Without structured analysis, hospitals struggle to answer critical questions such as:
 - Where operational bottlenecks occur across patient flow
 - Which services and departments drive demand